KaileyLiou/Programming-Caesar-Cipher/README.md

 # Programming Caesar's Cipher

 This is a Python program that can encrypt and decrypt a secret message to reveal its true meaning.
-In this project, I learned how the Caesar cipher works and how to. wrap the alphabet around.
+In this project, I learned how the Caesar cipher works and how to wrap the alphabet around.

 ## How to Run on macOS